AdnanM50/law-firm-doc/docs/User/message.md

 # Messages

-- In this section, attorneys can see all of the messages.
+- In this section, users can see all of the messages.

-- Every attorney message section have defult chat option of Admin support.
+- Every user message section have default chat option of Admin support.

+- The user can send messages to any attorney.

 <!-- ![msg](./img/6.png) -->